-Flip flops: I’d bring one pair of flip flops for the beach, but not more.
+Flip flops: I’d bring one pair of flip-flops for the beach, but not more.

 Birkenstocks: I love the Yara Birkenstocks for normal day walking.
 They are not exactly cheap, but I think they are worth the investment.
-The sidewalks and roads are not always in the best condition here and I wouldn’t walk around in flip flops.
+The sidewalks and roads are not always in the best condition here and I wouldn’t walk around in flip-flops.
 I like these because they are fashionable yet also secure on my feet.
 Plus they are crazy comfy!
 I pretty much live in mine.

 Hiking Shoes: Chacos are great for when you are doing more adventure type activities.
 They are breathable and offer great support.
 If you prefer something that is not open, I’d bring some hiking boots.

 Everyday Shoes: I’m a big fan of Tom’s.
 They are easy to squish into your suitcase and you can wear them with everything!
 In the evening when it gets buggy I always slip on some shoes.
-Just note that they tend to small really bad the second they get wet.
+Just note that they tend to smell really bad the second they get wet.